joclement/amarps/README.md

 # Amazon Review Profile Scraper

-A very basic tool to scrape the user reviews of a product on Amazon the profiles that created those reviews.
+A very basic tool to scrape the user reviews of a product on Amazon and the profiles that created those reviews.

 It is intended to be used for research to analyze the quality of a user review based on other information belonging to the user.